MattiKemp/Lift-OS/README.md

 - voice commands for display and closing the camera (used as a mirror for when you are working out).
 - voice commands for primitive searching on google and youtube.
 - multi-threaded task manager as the user is able to open and close programs with the assistant voice commands.
-- website for users to see and track there workout times
+- website for users to see and track there workout times (see: https://github.com/MattiKemp/Lift-Server)

 Future planned features:
 - voice commands for advanced searching google and youtube using selenium.